 (3) A detailed explanation of Self-Schedule criteria and validations performed by ERCOT is provided in Section 4.4.3, Self-Schedules.
 A QSE may submit and update Self-Schedules during the Adjustment Period.

 (4) A detailed explanation of Ancillary Service Trade criteria and validations performed by ERCOT is provided in Section 4.4.7.3, Ancillary Service Trades.
-A QSE may submit and update Ancillary Service Trades during the Adjustment Period.
+A QSE may submit and update Ancillary Service Trades during the Adjustment Period and through the Operating Period for Settlement.

-6.4.9.1.3 Replacement of Ancillary Service Due to Failure to Provide(1) ERCOT may procure Ancillary Services to replace those of a QSE that has failed on its Ancillary Services Supply Responsibility through a Supplemental Ancillary Services Market, as described below in Section 6.4.9.2, Supplemental Ancillary Services Market.
-A QSE is considered to have failed on its Ancillary Services Supply Responsibility when ERCOT determines, in its sole discretion, that some or all of the QSE’s Resource-specific Ancillary Service capacity will not be available in Real-Time.
+6.4.9.1.3 Failure to Provide Ancillary Service

+(1) ERCOT may procure Ancillary Services to replace those of a QSE that has failed on its Ancillary Services Supply Responsibility through a Supplemental Ancillary Services Market, as described below in Section 6.4.9.2, Supplemental Ancillary Services Market.

+(2) A QSE is considered to have failed on its Ancillary Services Supply Responsibility when ERCOT determines, in its sole discretion, that some or all of the QSE’s Resource-specific Ancillary Service capacity will not be available, or was not available, in Real-Time.
 This Section does not apply to a failure to provide caused by events described in Section 6.4.9.1.2, Replacement of Infeasible Ancillary Service Due to Transmission Constraints.

-(2) Within a time frame acceptable to ERCOT, each affected QSE may either substitute capacity to meet its Ancillary Services Supply Responsibility or inform ERCOT that the Ancillary Services capacity needs to be replaced.
+(3) Within a time frame acceptable to ERCOT, each affected QSE may either substitute capacity to meet its Ancillary Services Supply Responsibility or inform ERCOT that the Ancillary Services capacity needs to be replaced.
 If a QSE elects to substitute capacity, ERCOT shall determine the feasibility of the substitution.
 If the substitution is deemed infeasible by ERCOT or the QSE informs ERCOT that the Ancillary Services capacity needs to be replaced, then ERCOT shall procure, if in its sole discretion it finds that the service is still needed, the Ancillary Services capacity required under Section 6.4.9.2.

-(3) ERCOT shall charge each QSE that has failed according to paragraph (1) on its Ancillary Service Supply Responsibility for a particular Ancillary Service for a specific hour.
+(4) ERCOT shall charge each QSE that has failed on its Ancillary Service Supply Responsibility according to paragraph (2) above for a particular Ancillary Service for a specific hour, as described in Section 6.7.3, Charges for a Failure to Provide Ancillary Service.

-6.7.3 Charges forAncillary Service Capacity Replaced Due to Failure to Provide
+6.7.3 Charges for a Failure to Provide Ancillary Service

-(1) A charge to each QSE that fails on its Ancillary Service Supply Responsibility, whether or not a SASM is executed due to its failure to supply, is calculated based on the greatest of the MCPC in the Day-Ahead Market (DAM) or any SASM for the same Operating Hour.
-Included in the failed quantity is the charge to each QSE that reduces its Ancillary Service Supply Responsibility by an RSASM, which is calculated based on the cleared MCPC associated with the RSASM.
-By service, the charge to each QSE for a given Operating Hour is calculated as follows:
+(1) A charge to each QSE that fails on its Ancillary Service Supply Responsibility, as determined by ERCOT pursuant to paragraph (2) of Section 6.4.9.1.3, Failure to Provide Ancillary Service, whether or not a SASM is executed due to its failure to supply, is calculated by service for a given Operating Hour, as follows:

 (a) The total charge of failure on Ancillary Service Supply Responsibility for Reg-Up by QSE, if applicable: